Édouard Nanny

 Édouard Nanny (March 24, 1872 in Saint-Germain-en-Laye – October 12, 1942 in Paris) was an important French double bass player, teacher, and composer.
 He was a longtime professor of double bass at the Paris Conservatory.

 Career

 Nanny was part of la Société de concerts des Instruments anciens.
 He gained some international exposure as a composer during his lifetime, although he never enjoyed the respect he received in France worldwide.
-Among his most famous works are his Concerto in E minor and his Enseignement Complet (a collection of pedagogical works including the 2-part Méthode complète pour la contrebasse à quatre et cinq cordes, the Vingt études de virtuosité, and his Dix étude-caprices).
+Among his most famous works are his Concerto in E minor and his Enseignement Complet (a collection of pedagogical works including the 2-part Méthode complète pour la contrebasse à quatre et cinq cordes, the Vingt études de virtuosité (Paris, 1920), and his Dix étude-caprices).